kuliinch/iluk/README.md

 I make this repository public to share my journey with other people and - maybe - others will feel motivated to do so, or look at the commit history and learn something cool.

-I am considering making a small wiki on the PL's design and usage, but this will be at the later stages of development.

 # Building and running

 To _build_ the project you simply have to compile all the C files located in this directory